SheriffAbdullah/fault-vault/README.md

 ## License

-MIT License - see LICENSE file for details
+GNU GPL License - see LICENSE file for details